Aeon113/Notes/NAND/04_Garbage_Collection.md

 Compared to the read and write operation, erases are very slow.
 For MLC a read takes ~50 microseconds while an erase takes about 3 milliseconds.

 So if it is necessary to perform a garbage collection, the device will be unable to respond the requests immediately, including the queued ones.
 A sharp performance decrease may occur.
-This phenomenon is named `write cliff`.
+Since it usually comes along with a write request (writes may cause GCs), this phenomenon is named `write cliff`.

 So, the GC must be scheduled.
 If one GC does not affect the performance exposed to the users, it is named as `background garbage collection (BGC)`.
 But if the writes happen too often that BGC cannot keep up with, `active gargabe collections (AGC, or described as foreground garbage collection)` come out.